 Later in the story, in the much wilder forest of Fangorn, Merry and Pippin meet a tall tree-like creature.
 Treebeard is an Ent, a 'Shepherd of the Trees'.
 He once ranged over the whole northwest of Middle-earth9, but now looks after the forest of Fangorn, where he admits that some of the trees have black hearts and are much more evil than Old Man Willow.
-As time progresses, the Ents are gradually becoming less active and becoming more tree-like, while many of the trees are becoming more alive - the trees known as 'Huorns' can walk.
+As time progresses, the Ents are gradually becoming less active and becoming more tree-like, while many of the trees are becoming more alive - some can even walk.

 Tolkien said that as a child he always felt bitterly disappointed by the story in Shakespeare's Macbeth in which the trees of Great Birnam Wood come to high Dunsinane hill.
 To fulfill a prophesy, the soldiers disguise themselves with tree branches and Macbeth thinks that the prophesy has come true.
 Tolkien 'longed to devise a setting in which the trees might really march to war'.
 Years later when he was writing The Lord of the Rings he wrote the chapter in which the Ents are introduced without any conscious invention of the creatures - he always felt that he was reporting on the Ents rather than creating them.
 He said in a letter in 1956: